 - Rosehip seed oil

 We also offer Botanical Beauty Elixir which is high in linoleic acid and omega-3 fatty acids, and infused with soothing herbs.

 I recommend applying oil to your hands after every time you wash them.

 Natural soap recommendations

-Since handwashing is necessary right now to prevent the spread of COVID-19, we may as well use natural soap instead of overly-synthetic options.
+Since handwashing is necessary right now to prevent the spread of COVID-19, there are great natural (and palm oil-free) soap options that exist.